DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 He used his hands as if to replace the no longer moving wings.

 [Everyone except me.
-First I ought burn down all corrupted foreign gods who walk the ground.]
+First I ought burn down all corrupted sidhes who walk the ground.]

 It was the declaration of war.
-It was the announcement of complete [genocide] of all foreign gods from the fallen angel Alfreyja.
+It was the announcement of complete [genocide] of all sidhes from the fallen angel Alfreyja.